4 - 12 Weeks | Mozambique | Community Project

 16:00

-Return back to your accommodation and share your day’s adventures with other volunteers, maybe even a quick swim in the sea!
+Return back to your accommodation and share your day’s adventures with other volunteers, maybe even a quick dip in the pool!

 18:00